top of page

 Description

-Ra is the ancient Egyptian sun god, considered the king of the gods and the creator of all.
-He is often depicted as a man with the head of a falcon and a sun disk above his head.
-Ra was believed to travel through the sky in a solar boat during the day and pass through the underworld at night, fighting the serpent Apophis to rise again each morning.
+Ra is the ancient Egyptian sun god, revered as the king of the gods and the creator of all life.
+He is often depicted as a man with the head of a falcon crowned with a sun disk encircled by a cobra, symbolizing his power and protection.
+Ra was believed to travel across the sky in a solar barque (boat) by day, bringing light and life, and through the underworld by night, where he defeated the serpent Apophis to ensure the sun's rebirth each morning.

 Narratives